 Where Fred Perry has gone right and others have gone wrong is ensuring a quality range of clothing has been maintained over the years.
 Yes, there have been some downmarket ranges over the years too, but the premium range, especially the Reissues range, has kept an ever-changing archive of classics readily available.
 As long as mod carries on, the Fred Perry polo shirt will be one of its calling cards.
 Although other parts of the range are likely to be more appealing and eye-catching for the discerning mod.

 Note that you can get some better deals on Fred Perry at End Clothing when the sales are on.

 Another institution, albeit one that has changed ownership many times over the years.

-Originally based in the north of England, Baracuta is best known for another of those mod staples, the G9 Harrington Jacket, a timeless jacket with appeal over the mod and ivy league scenes.
-They do other jackets, as well as knitwear and accessories, but at the end of the day Baracuta is all about the G9.
+Originally based in the north of England, Baracuta is best known for another of those mod staples, the G9 Harrington Jacket, a timeless jacket with an appeal over the mod and ivy league scenes.
+They do other jackets, as well as knitwear and accessories, but at the end of the day, Baracuta is all about the G9.
 They did it first and do it best, even if the price is on the high side these days.